ACLU says Facebook allows employers to post discriminatory ads

 "I shouldn't be shut out of the chance to hear about a job opportunity just because I am a woman," said Bobbi Spees, one of the three complainants in the case, according to a press release.

 "There is no place for discrimination on Facebook; it's strictly prohibited in our policies, and over the past year, we've strengthened our systems to further protect against misuse," Facebook spokesperson Joe Osborne said in a statement to CNNMoney.
-"We look forward to defending our practices once we have an opportunity to review the complaint."
+"We are reviewing the complaint and look forward to defending our practices."
 Facebook also said it would soon require all advertisers to consent to complying with its anti-discrimination policies and the law.

 Juan Mundel, an assistant professor of advertising at DePaul University, noted that Facebook is "the biggest advertising agency in the world at the moment."